nipype/pydra/new-docs/source/index.rst

 Tutorials and notebooks
 -----------------------

 The following tutorials provide a step-by-step guide to using Pydra.
-They can be read in any order, but it is recommended to start with :ref:`Getting started`.
+They can be studied in any order, but it is recommended to start with :ref:`Getting started` and step through the list from there.

-The tutorials are implemented as Jupyter notebooks, which can be downloaded and run locally or run online using the |Binder| button within each tutorial.
+The tutorials are written in Jupyter notebooks, which can be downloaded and run locally or run online using the |Binder| button within each tutorial.

-If you decide to download the notebooks and run locally, be sure to install the necessary dependencies with
+If you decide to download the notebooks and run locally, be sure to install the necessary dependencies (ideally within a  `virtual environment`_):

 .. code-block:: bash